Warini: Classical

 The three accounts appear to describe a similar area, east of the Elbe.
 It is perhaps in the area of Mecklenburg, where one of the main rivers is called the Warnow and a town is called Warnemünde.

 Ptolemy also plotted the position of a town named Virunum at 40°30' longitude and 55° latitude using his system.
-This was however east of the Chalusus river, between the "Suevus" and "Viadua" rivers, which both lay between the Chalusus and the Vistula according to him.
+This can however be interpreted as east of the Chalusus River, between the "Suevus" and "Viadua" rivers, which both lay between the Chalusus and the Vistula according to him.
 The town Οὐιρουνον (Virunum) has been identified as somewhere near modern-day Drawsko Pomorskie.

 Late antiquity

+From the time of Theoderic the Great and Clovis I, a letter has been preserved which Theoderic wrote to the kings of the Warni, Heruls and Thuringians.

 The Warini were mentioned by Procopius in the 6th century, implying that the Varini had a very large territory in his time.
 Procopius situates the Varni bordering the Franks, with only the river Rhine between them, but also stretching to the coast.
 Their king Hermegisclus had made a strategic alliance with the Frankish ruler Theudebert I (ruler Austrasia 533-547), marrying his sister Theudechild.
 However, in contrast he had engaged his son with the sister of the Anglian ruler.
 Before his death he expressed the wish to have his son married to his stepmother Theudechild instead.
 As a result when king Hermegisclus died, the Warinis compelled his son Radigis to marry his stepmother.
-The maiden, who is not named in the story, did not accept this, and crossed the North Sea with an army of 400 ships and 100.000 men, seeking retaliation.
+The maiden, who is not named in the story, did not accept this, and crossed the North Sea with an army of 400 ships and 100,000 men, seeking retaliation.
 After a battle won by the Anglians, Radigis was caught hiding in a wood not far from the mouth of the Rhine and had no other choice than to marry his fiancée.

 He also wrote in passing that when the Heruls (Eruli) had been defeated by the Lombards, some of them moved to Scandinavia (which he called Thule).
 When other Heruls sought to find them years later, they crossed the Danube (Ister), went through the lands of the Slavs (Sclaveni) and after a barren region, they came to the land of the Warni.
 After these Warni they passed through the land of the Danes, and then crossed the sea from there to Scandinavia, where they found them living with the Geats (Gautoi).